AgustinMadygraf/ESPWROOM32/docs/ZD-FJ13+t 4.1 .md

 The conversion between these two modes can be made at any time.
 3. **Pressure Adjusting Knob:** for adjusting the pressure of air source.

 ### 4.7.
-Main Structure and Operation of Control Component
+Main Structure and Operation of Control sistema

 The operation for control part contains two sections.
 One section is the operation of touch screen, (refer to Touch Screen Operation Manual for details); the other section is the operation and description of operating buttons, which will be described in detail as follows.